Mass (English band)

-Mass were an England post-punk band.
-The band consisted of Gary Asquith, Michael Allen, Mark Cox, and Danny Briottet.
+Mass were an English post-punk band.
+The band consisted of Gary Asquith, Michael Allen, Mark Cox and Danny Briottet.
 Asquith, Allen and Cox had been members of Rema-Rema.
 Mass released a 7" single, "You and I", in 1980 on 4AD record label.
 They released the Labour of Love LP in 1981, also on 4AD, which saw comparisons made with Joy Division and The Birthday Party.
 It spent five weeks on the UK Indie Chart, peaking at number 19.